halid1020/bimanual_garment_folding/README.md

 conda create -n magpie python=3.10 -y conda activate magpie
 ```
-If you need to reinstall the environment, delete the old environmet first
+If you need to reinstall the environment, delete the old environment first:
 ```bash
 conda deactivate
 conda remove -n magpie --all
 ```

 ### Step 2: Install the `actoris_harena` package
 Navigate to your `actoris_harena` directory and install it with the Torch dependencies:
 ```bash